Centro Storico Hotels

 Piazza di Pasquino, 69, Centro Storico

-Tucked away in a 16th-century palazzo just off Piazza Navoa, this ten-room strong townhouse feels like one of those gems you scour Airbnb for but can never seem to find.
-The thing about the aesthetic of G-Rough is that it's intensely personal and unstudied—there are pretty, old tiled floors and time-worn frescoes mixed with Gio Ponti and Guglielmo Ulrich furnishings, as well as artwork from the owner’s private collection.
+Tucked away in a 16th-century palazzo just off Piazza Navona, this ten-room-strong townhouse feels like one of those gems you scour Airbnb for but can never seem to find.
+The property, which was formerly the family residence of owner and hotelier Gabriele Salini, has an intensely personal and unstudied aesthetic: There are pretty, old tiled floors and time-worn frescoes mixed with Gio Ponti and Guglielmo Ulrich furnishings, as well as artwork from Salini’s private collection.
 For those looking for a bit more space, the two suites on the top floor, each with its own outdoor terrace, can be combined for a kind of makeshift penthouse apartment.
-Overall, the hotel is about as un-hotel like as it comes: There’s no formal concierge, but there’s a very attentive butler who will see to your every whim, and there’s no food on the premises, save for a modest continental breakfast menu and some smaller bites during aperitivo hour; but plenty to eat and drink within striking distance.
+Overall, the hotel is about as un-hotel-like as they come: There’s no formal concierge, but there’s a very attentive butler who will see to your every whim, and there’s no food on the premises, save for a modest continental breakfast menu and some smaller bites during aperitivo hour, but plenty to eat and drink within striking distance.